 Q Do you generally recommend choosing the Medicare Part C plan?

 A Medicare Advantage is usually a great fit for veterans and individuals who are dual eligible (eligible for both Medicare and Medicaid).
 Medicare Advantage can also be a good option for everyday consumers who prefer to have a higher deductible in exchange for lower premiums.
 Individuals who rarely see the doctor and don’t see that changing, are challenged financially, and/or would rather have low premiums in exchange for some risk are great candidates for a Medicare Advantage plan.
 In general, we find that a Medicare Supplement is a better fit for most clients, but there are certainly exceptions.

 Q How much does Medicare Part C cost?

 A You must pay the Part B premium and the Part C premium.
-The Part B premium is standardized and tends to raise a little bit each year ($134 as of 2018).
-The Part C premium varies among plans, but is generally inexpensive.
-Don’t forget about co-pays and deductibles, though, which can range from $3,400-$6,700.
+The Part B premium is standardized and tends to raise a little bit each year ($135.50 as of 2019).
+The Part C premium varies among plans, but is generally inexpensive with the average being $28 per month as of 2019.
+Don’t forget about co-pays and deductibles as well as the out-of-pocket maximum which can typically range from $3,400-$6,700.

 Q Who is eligible for Medicare Part C?